Shilo/SD2-Caffeine-Mod/README.md

 ## Overview
 [See detailed changes in changelog...](/CHANGELOG.md)

 ### Comprehensive Settings
 Take full control of your gameplay, with customizations for all important options.
 Play the game the way you want.
-If by chance, there's a built-in feature you arent enjoying, you are free to go back to "Vanilla Experience" by disabling the mod at any point in time.
+If there's a built-in feature you arent enjoying, you are free to go back to "Vanilla Experience" by disabling the mod at any point in time.
 Limitations are in the past.

 ### Friendly Information
 Become more in the loop with the game by taking advantage of helpful notifications and tooltips.
 Know about important events such as when the game saves.
 Hover over elements to view details.
 Don't need the extra information?
 You can simply turn them off.